Dinoflagellate: Introduction

 Dinoflagellate blooms are generally unpredictable, short, with low species diversity, and with little species succession.
 The low species diversity can be due to multiple factors.
 One way a lack of diversity may occur in a bloom is through a reduction in predation and a decreased competition.
 The first may be achieved by having predators reject the dinoflagellate, by, for example, decreasing the amount of food it can eat.
-This additionally helps prevent a future increase in predation pressure by cause predators that reject it to lack the energy to breed.
+This additionally helps prevent a future increase in predation pressure by causing predators that reject it to lack the energy to breed.
 A species can then inhibit the growth of its competitors, thus achieving dominance.